 Blood donation

-In 2010, Parliament unanimously approved a petition to allow gay and bisexual men to donate blood.
-Years later, in March 2021, the Portuguese Institute of Blood and Transplantation published new guidelines removing barriers to men who same sex sexual activity from donating blood.
+Portugal approved a petition in 2010 to allow gay and bisexual men to donate blood.
+Years later, in March 2021, the Portuguese Institute of Blood and Transplantation published new guidelines removing barriers to men who engage in same-sex sexual activity from donating blood.

-Since December 2021, discrimination based on sexual orientation, sexual identity, and gender expression is not allowed, and the rules for donating blood are the same for homosexual and heterosexual people.
+Since December 2021, discrimination based on sexual preference, sexual identity, and gender expression is not allowed, and the rules for donating blood are the same for homosexual and heterosexual people.

 Family rights for LGBTQ+ couples in Portugal